Ayat-Nauman/RISC-V-SIGNLE-CYCLE-PROCESSOR-DESIGN/ALU/README.md

 ## Overview

-This project implements a 32-bit **ALU** for the RV32I instruction set.
+This project implements a 32-bit **ALU** for the RV32I instruction set using System Verilog.
 The ALU takes two 32-bit inputs (`a` and `b`), a 6-bit control signal, and produces a 32-bit result along with a `zero` flag.
 Supported operations include arithmetic, logic, shifts, and branch comparisons.